 Spring Term 2022.23 Ensure all relevant staff (including new staff) have received paid-for training to deliver the Read Write Inc Programme effectively as a whole school approach.
+Protected time not always taken due to other school priorities.
 Our full time HLTA has now received booking confirmation on the 2 day RWI training in Birkenshaw.
 (This will take place 12 th /13 th June).
 Every teacher in school and F/T HLTA have then received the full training.
 Bespoke training via the online portal is still accessed by all staff.
-N/A to pursi English any trai and tail Any further staff employed - continue to pursue access to full training.
+Any further staff employed - continue to pursue access to full training.
 English lead - To have over sight on any training needs required in school and tailor the online portal for staff to access relevant training/CPD.
 School-Led Tutoring Interventions are planned, delivered and evaluated by a class teacher we have employed over 2.5 days in schools.
-The main focus on the Sc Tutoring sessions has bee Phonics and Y2 Greater I has being carried out 2.5 qualified teacher.
-Groups focus each half term has laccording to the needs an of the children.
-Individual tracking and mocarried out by the teacher evidenced and progress simpact following from Y1 schecks and Y2 SATS/teac assessment.
-Groups/focus to change more frequently when not working.
+The main focus on the School-Led Tutoring sessions has been with Y1 Phonics and Y2 Greater Depth.
+These has being carried out 2.5 days via a qualified teacher.
+Groups and Groups/focus to change more frequently when not working.
 Consultation with relevant staff in year group.
 School-Led Tutoring to continue in the Summer Term.
 The focus of this to be further discussed but at present support with children in writing and securing teacher assessment judgements.
-Monitoring and analysis of Current school attendance attendance in school, to Attendance breakdo own Y EAR TO DATE E (1) encourage All Pupils Pupils All R 1 2 greater attendance and All Pupils 194 School 92.3% 91.4% 92.4% 93.0% reduce levels of Charles and the second FFT National 93.8% 92.3% 93.2% 93.9% PA.
-Difference -1.5% -0.9% -0.9% -0.9% Parental engagement to support children's learning, health and Development.
-Since the beginning of the arrange, organised and of parent/carers Coffee Morsessions.
-There have included; Parent Assemblies Christmas/Easter Coffee I Messy Church Events EYFS stay and Play sessi King's Coronation Royal E Morning Our uptake from parents it rapid during these extra 's These are evidence in the special events books.
-N/A organis join sch child.
-C Summe Conside prefere Continue into the Summer Term in organising events for parent/carers to join school and spend time with their child.
-Consideration to be given to the Summer Fayre.
-Consider stakeholder feedback and preference for most successful events/coffee mornings.
-Continue to monitor and update overview trackers across school to ensure that our children are receiving quality interventions, access to extracurricular activities and furthering opportunities throughout the year.
-To plan, deliver and evaluate high quality interventions across school.
-All classes have now upon overviews or ALL pupil publishers.
-This was current the beginning of the Spring was evident around 70% had accessed some form intervention/additional was account the updated oven ow approximately 94%. overvie ensure quality curricul Summer Term 2022.23
+Monitoring and analysis of attendance in school, to encourage greater attendance and reduce levels of PA.
+Parental engagement to support children's learning, health and Development.
+Attendance breakdown All Pupils Pupils All Pupils 194 School FFT Nation Difference Since the beginning of the year we have arrange, organised and carried out parent/carers Coffee Mornings and work sessions.
+There have included; Parent Assemblies Christmas/Easter Coffee Mornings Messy Church Events EYFS stay and Play sessions King's Coronation Royal Bingo Coffee Morning To plan, deliver and evaluate high quality interventions across school.
+Our uptake from parents has increased rapid during these extra 'special' events.
+These are evidence in the schools special events books.
+All classes have now updated their overviews or ALL pupil premium children.
+This was currently assessed at the beginning of the Spring Term and it was evident around 70% of PP children had accessed some form of intervention/additional work.
+Taking into account the updated overviews this is now approximately 94%.
+Continue to monitor and update overview trackers across school to ensure that our children are receiving quality interventions, access to extra-curricular activities and furthering opportunities throughout the year.